-The Yale School of Forestry & Environmental Studies recognizes that it is as important to solve problems for local watersheds as it is to address issues related to global climate change.
-Likewise, it is as important to coach tomorrow's leaders to get their hands dirty with fieldwork as it is to train them to analyze and formulate policy.
-To address the breadth and scope of such a wide range of environmental challenges, the faculty of the School of Forestry & Environmental Studies created nine focal areas through which to channel teaching and research.
+The Yale School of Forestry & Environmental Studies recognizes that institutionally it is as important to solve problems for local watersheds as it is to address issues related to global climate change.
+To address such a wide range of environmental challenges, the School of Forestry & Environmental Studies has identified nine focal areas that represent the scope and depth of environmental research conducted by the faculty of the School.